 - The test put forward by Moon for considering the question of consent was not supported by any authorities.

 - A defence of ‘innocent mistake’ was irreconcilable with an intentional tort such as battery.

 - The appeal was upheld in respect of the award for aggravated damages because Whitehead had not sought aggravated damages in final submissions at the hearing.
 The damages award was reduced to $668,000.

-This case will be of particular interest to those working in the area of employment law.
-It highlights a view taken by the ACT Courts that, despite a plaintiff’s actions, there is no substitute for consent and that consent should be clearly given.
+This case will be of particular interest to parties in family law proceedings.
+It highlights a view taken by the Court in this case that, despite a plaintiff’s actions, there is no substitute for consent and that consent should be clearly given.